cjcampbell/isocat/vignettes/isocat.md

 #> [1] 0.5777822
 ```

 To compare multiple surfaces to one another, `isocat` includes a `simmatrixMaker` function to create a similarity matrix of the surfaces.
 The output is a symmetric matrix with row and column names corresponding to the layer names of the surfaces to be compared.
 The `nClusters` specification, as in the `isotopeAssignmentModel` function, generates a number of parallel processing clusters equal to the numeric value specified.
 If `csvSavePath` is included, a .csv file will also be written to the path specified.
-For large rasterStacks, this function can be quite processing-intensive and take some time.
+For large RasterStacks, this function can be quite processing-intensive and take some time.

 ```r